Ozi-cheri/python-quiz-application/README.md

 ### Content

 - Code institute (https://codeinstitute.net/)
   * I made use of the LMS walkthrough videos to get the general knowledge of the Python project and as i develop the project.
-The questions used was generated from LMS.
+The questions used was generated from the **Code Institute**.
 Code institute python essential template was also used for the development of the application.

 - StackOverflow (https://stackoverflow.com/questions)
   * For the code to validate player's name and input of correct answer.

 - w3school(https://www.w3schools.com)
-  * W3school was used as the project was being develpoed.
+  * W3school was used as the project was being developed.